spirit-warrior/ammas-tour-2024/README.md

 Probably our best option is to build lifting mechanisms similar to what they have in Amritapuri.
 This lifting system was built in India at least 16 years ago by Amma's son Jitendra, using hardware available in India.
 From what I understand, this is a successful system.
 It seems like if the chain breaks or comes off, there is no danger of sudden collapse.
 The platform would simply be stuck in the current position, right?

 There is an idea for a hydraulic system operated with a remote, like in a hospital bed.
 But this is an unproven design.
-A potential problem with a hydraulic system, apart from the learning curve, is that the hydraulic fluid could leak, allowing the platform to lose height somewhat quickly.
+A potential problem with a hydraulic system, apart from the learning curve, is that the hydraulic fluid could leak, allowing the platform to lose height quickly.

 </details>